the 3 day push, pull, legs workout split routine

 • Barbell push press: This exercise combines the overhead press with a slight leg drive to help press the barbell overhead.
 Make sure to keep your core engaged and use your legs to help press the barbell up.
 3 sets of 8-12 reps

-• Barbell push jerks: Similar to the push press, but instead of just using your legs to press the barbell overhead, you will also dip and drive under the barbell to catch it in a full lockout overhead position.
+• Barbell push jerks: Similar to the push press, but instead of just using your legs to press the barbell overhead, you will also dip and explosively drive under the barbell to catch it in a full lockout overhead position.
 This exercise is great for explosive power and coordination.
 3 sets of 8-12 reps

 Day 2: Pull Workout